thrackle-io/forte-rules-engine/CONFIG.md

      ---

     `PLH` stands for Place Holder.
-This tells the rules engine the next element in the instruction set contains the the index where a value within the placeHolders array, below, exists.
+This tells the rules engine the next element in the instruction set contains the index where a value within the placeHolders array, below, exists.
 For instance, the following code would tell the rules engine to retrieve element ```0``` from the placeHolders array.
    ```
     instructionSet[0] = uint(LogicalOp.PLH);
     instructionSet[1] = 0;